About this listing

-Private bathroom is two rooms away and includes claw-footed tub with handheld shower.
-House is a little bit funky, but clean and safe.
+Private bathroom is two rooms away, through the kitchen and a corner of the living room, and includes claw-footed tub with handheld shower.

 Downtown Astoria is an easy walk away, with a healthy, aerobic return challenge.
 Bus depot is within walking distance, as is access to the sightseeing trolley.